Financial Support for Further Education

 - You meet the residence and nationality rules set out for the WGLG FE scheme

-- You are studying an eligible FE course in the UK that involves at least 275 hours of study
+- You are studying an eligible FE course in the UK that involves at least 275 hours of study for the duration of your course

 - You are not receiving funding for your course from another source.